 • MPEG HEVC / H.265 approved 2013, minor corrections, three extensions underway: (1) 4:2:2 and higher bit-depths (12 to 16 bits), (2) scalable compression and multi-view 3D, and (3) screen content compression (e.g., computer screen from word processor).
 Interlace support is minimal (treat as fields or progressive frames) and proposed expansions are contentious.

 • ITU-R WP6C is expecting to examine Hybrid results at the next meeting.
-Last March, new interest was expressed in quality monitoring of multi-screen technologies & head mount displays.
+Last March, new interest was expressed in quality monitoring of multi-screen technologies & head mount displays (e.g. Google Glass).
+Questions were changed to include these new areas: Q45 & 102).

 • ITU-T SG12 (attendees arriving later)

 • ITU-T SG9 ITU-T Rec.
 P.913 approved recently.
-Friday’s Q2 & Q12 Rapporteur group meeting will examine three draft new Recommendations that address 3DTV subjective testing methods, which are expected to be consented soon.
+Friday’s Q2 & Q12 Rapporteur group meeting will examine three draft new Recommendations that address 3DTV subjective testing methods, which are expected to be consented as soon as September.
 New proposal will recommend changes to ITU-T Rec.
 P.912 based on QART work.
-SG9 has a trial effort to recognize participant activities by (for example) encouraging mention of related peer reviewed documents within the Recommendation (previously discouraged), and listing contributors of a Recommendation on the download webpage.
+SG9 has begun a trial effort to recognize participant activities by (for example) encouraging mention of related peer reviewed documents within the Recommendation (previously discouraged), and listing contributors of a Recommendation on the download webpage.

-• COST Action are time related projects within the EU.
-Qualinet has one more meeting remaining, and is expected to apply for renewed funding with perhaps a shift in focus.
+• COST Action are time limited (4 years) projects within the EU.
+Qualinet has one more meetings remaining, and is expected to apply for renewed funding with perhaps a shift in focus.
 Qualinet adaptive streaming (led by Marie-Neige) has been doing work on subjective testing methods, which may be shared by VQEG.
 Qualinet validation work (led by Marcus) overlaps with VQEG work, and Qualinet summer school (August) teaches related quality assessment techniques.

 • QoMEX 2014 will be in Singapore.
 Paper acceptance letters have been sent out.

-• ITU IRG-AVQA approved last December coordinates activities of ITU-T SG12, ITU-T SG9 and ITU-R SG6.
+• ITU IRG-AVQA, approved last December, coordinates activities of ITU-T SG12, ITU-T SG9 and ITU-R SG6.
 Details forthcoming in the Friday session.

 • ICDM Project liaison a couple years ago proposed collaboration on how to set up a TV / display in a controlled way.
 Goal was guidelines on how to set up TVs with complex options.
 Not much progress to date.